Git-punam/Fake-and-Real-news-detection/README.md

 **RESULT:**

 In this project, modeling process was consist of vectorizing the corpus stored in the “text” column, then applying TF-IDF, and finally a classification machine learning algorithm.
-After analyzing all three models’ performance, we have come to the conclusion that Decision Tree Classifier model has shown the highest accuracy (99.57%) for our dataset.
+After analyzing all three models’ performance, it has been observed that Decision Tree Classifier model has shown the highest accuracy (99.57%) for the dataset.
 That means this classification model / algorithm can detect fake and real news with 99.57% accuracy.